SAIDProtocol/ICNInteroperability/README.md

   - [x] MF content aggregator: (Use MF-IP GW to optimize)
 - [ ] Optimization: chunked transmission
 - [ ] Optimization: put a global pending request table in the gw, instead of each adapter
+- [ ] Optimization: separate different adapters to different libraries.
+Gateway can choose which libraries to include.
+(E.g., people without MF can skip MF requirements.)
 - [ ] Fix: When NDN responds a content larger than 1 segment, there is error.
 Need to put a content repository.